RCI Hospitality Holdings – Leader in gentlemen's clubs and sports bars/restaurants

-- Today, subsidiaries own and operate more than 40 gentlemen's clubs, nightclubs and restaurant/bars.
+- Today, subsidiaries own and operate more than 40 nightclubs and sports bars/restaurants.

-- Larger units are in major cities, such as New York, Miami, Philadelphia, Dallas/Ft.
-Worth, and Minneapolis, with smaller ones spread through the South and Southwest.
+- Larger units are in major cities, such as New York, Chicago, Dallas/Ft.
+Worth, Houston, Miami, Minneapolis, St. Louis, Charlotte, and Pittsburgh, with smaller locations spread through the South and Southwest.

 - RCI also owns ED Publications, Inc., the leading media company serving the multi-billion dollar adult club business with industry-related websites, magazines and trade shows.

-- Investors are attracted by RCI's strong cash flow, operating margins and local laws that create high barriers to entry in the adult club business.
+- Investors are attracted by RCI's strong cash flow, operating margins and local laws that create high barriers to entry in the gentlemen's club business.

-- Innovation: RCI has extensive experience in gentlemen's club development, marketing, management, IT, and security.
+- Innovation: RCI subsidiaries have extensive experience in nightclub development, marketing, management, IT, and security.
 We know how to grow revenues and profits.

-- Roll Up: There are 3,500 clubs that RCI would consider acquiring on a selected basis.
+- Club Roll Up: There is a universe of approximately 2,200 clubs of which RCI would consider acquiring on a selected basis.
 Many owners plan to retire in the years ahead.
 With increasing access to financing, RCI can consolidate the industry, creating greater scale.

-- Bar/Restaurants: RCI has begun leveraging its expertise, developing the rapidly-growing Bombshells chain of military themed bar/restaurants.
+- Bombshells: Leveraging its expertise, RCI, through its subsidiaries, is developing the rapidly-growing Bombshells chain of military themed sports bars/restaurants.

 - Rick's Cabaret: Elegant clubs with restaurants

-- Vivid Cabaret: High-end, high-energy club for young professionals
+- Vivid Cabaret: High-end, high-energy “party” style club

 - Club Onyx: High-end clubs for African-American professionals

-- XTC Cabaret: Casual BYOB clubs for younger blue collar patrons, primarily in Texas
+- XTC Cabaret: Lively BYOB clubs for blue collar patrons and the college crowd

 History of Innovation